 For anything more than a day trip, you’ll need to do some additional planning.
 For accommodation the place you stay at needs to agree with having pets at the property.
 However, all this can be determined with a simple phone call; for best results call before you book in.
 Many businesses are happy to have pets stay, but you may need to pay for any damages your pet causes, and that is something to consider before committing to taking your pets with you.

 If you’re travelling by plane, then there may be specific requirements for the travelling case that your pet must stay in for the duration of the flight.
-Most airlines will need a secure travelling case, one that has metal screws, suitable tiedown hooks, and the ability to provide water without opening the door.
+Here are some other pet travelling tips.
+Most airlines will need a secure travelling case.
+One that has metal screws, suitable tiedown hooks, and the ability to provide water without opening the door.
 It is highly recommended you talk to the airline about the specific requirements of your pet’s travel.
-Often an airline ticket for your pet will cost as much as a general flight ticket, and there may be an additional charge if you need to hire a suitable crate.
+Often an airline ticket for your pet will cost as much as a general flight ticket.
+There may be an additional charge if you need to hire a suitable crate.
+Qantas pet travel has lots of ideas that are worthy of reading.

 Holiday travel with pets

-If you’re looking to avoid the costs associated with boarding your pets, then taking them with you on holiday can offer some savings.
+If you’re looking to avoid the costs associated with boarding your pets.
+Taking them with you on holiday can offer some savings.
 Many rental homes, hotels, and resorts will not charge extra if you have one of your furry children staying with you.
-Although there may be special requests, such as additional cleaning charges, often these are negligible when compared to keeping your pet in a boarding kennel for an extended amount of time.
+Although there may be special requests.
+Sometimes additional cleaning charges are charged.
+However, often these are negligible when compared to keeping your pet in a boarding kennel.

 Before setting your sights on a holiday destination, you should scope the area out.
-Check that there is somewhere nearby that you can buy pet supplies from, and see if they sell the same food you are feeding at home.
-Changing your pets’ food can be tricky, as some pets can have adverse reactions which can result in an excess cleaning bill from the place you’re staying at.
+Check that there is somewhere nearby that you can buy pet supplies from.
+Ask if they sell the same food you are feeding at home.
+Changing your pets’ food can be tricky.
+Some pets can have adverse reactions which can result in an excess cleaning bill from the place you’re staying at.
 For the best solution call up any local pet supplies stores to see what they have.
 Another option is having the food delivered to where you’re staying, however, you may need to factor in delivery delays.
 If you can’t get the food locally, you’ll need to take it with you.

-When travelling with your pet, have a bag packed just for them.
+When travelling with your pet use these tips.
+Have a bag packed just for them.
 In this, you can include all their toys, blankets, leads, collars, and even their bed if it’ll fit.
 This will give them some reassurances as often a pet can stress out if there are too many changes to their environment.
-You want your pet to feel comfortable, and by having many items from home there will be familiar scents so they do not feel too lost.
-An important note is that you need to keep your regular routines up, so if you normally walk your pet in the morning it is best to maintain this, otherwise, they may feel like something is wrong and start to stress out.
+You want your pet to feel comfortable.
+So have many items from home there will be familiar scents so they do not feel too lost.
+An important note is that you need to keep your regular routines up, so if you normally walk your pet in the morning it is best to maintain this.
+Otherwise, they may feel like something is wrong and start to stress out.

 If you feel that your pet is not settling in during the holiday, you can try medication, or a stress reduction jacket.
 Both of these are usually available from local pet supplies stores and are quite effective.
 In most cases, your pet will be perfectly okay as long as you are nearby, but it’s best to be prepared just in case something happens.
 It may be a good idea to buy pet insurance before you leave on holiday as an added precaution.